Rosh-Made/rosh-made/blog/sustainable-swaps.md

 ![](/assets/ecostore.jpeg)

-~ Comes in bulk size (5L), which means you save money, ideal for big household and save trips to the store
+~ Comes in bulk size (5L), which means you save money, ideal for big households, and save trips to the store

 ~ Cruelty-free and approved ingredients \
 \